khai-mle/ProspectAI/streamlit_app/README.md

-# AI Chatbot with n8n Integration
+# Prospect AI Chatbot with n8n Integration

 A Streamlit web application that provides a ChatGPT/Claude-style interface for an AI chatbot with n8n webhook integration and file upload capabilities.
+Now supports native file uploads (PDF, CSV, DOCX, etc.) and session tracking.

 ## Features